PurpurMC/PurpurDocs/mkdocs/FAQ.md

 ## Do CraftBukkit/Spigot/Paper plugins work on Purpur?

 Yes.
-The only time there's incompatibilities is due to authors hard-coding support for craftbukkit/spigot, ignoring the existence of Paper and it's forks.
-If you run into any bugs that you know are because of Purpur, [create a ticket](https://github.com/pl3xgaming/Purpur/issues/new) and/or [join our discord server](https://purpur.pl3x.net/discord) so we can take a look.
+The only time there's incompatibility is due to authors hard-coding support for CraftBukkit/Spigot, ignoring the existence of Paper and its forks.
+If you run into any bugs that you know are because of Purpur, [create a ticket](https://github.com/pl3xgaming/Purpur/issues/new) and/or [join our Discord server](https://purpur.pl3x.net/discord) so we can take a look.

 ## Why isn't Purpur a direct fork of Tuinity?
 Why are all of Tuinity's patches squashed into 1 patch?